Add an EKS Cluster

 4. Save the file and exit your text editor.

-Add Your EKS Cluster in StrongDM
+Add Your EKS Cluster in the StrongDM Admin UI

 1. Log in to the Admin UI and go to Infrastructure > Clusters.